keithbro/openapi-ts-backend-express-demo/README.md

 - Automatic generation of request and response types
 - Automatic validation of request and response data
 - Automatic coercion of request data e.g. numeric query parameters
+- Automatic generation of a TypeScript client library

 ## Run the server